core-wg/resource-directory/draft-ietf-core-resource-directory.md

 While link-format and Link header fields look very similar and are based on the same model of typed links, there are some differences between {{RFC6690}} and
-{{RFC8288}}, which are dealt with differently:
+{{RFC8288}}.
+When implementing an RD or interacting with an RD, care must be taken to follow the {{RFC6690}} behavior whenever application/link-format representations are used.

-* "Resolving the target against the anchor":
+* "Default value of anchor":
-  {{RFC6690}} Section 2.1 states that the anchor of a link is used as the Base URI against which the term inside the angle brackets (the target) is resolved, falling back to the resource's URI with paths stripped off (its "Origin").
-  In contrast to that,
+  Both under {{RFC6690}} and {{RFC8288},
+  relative references in the term inside the angle brackets (the target) and the anchor attribute are resolved against the relevant base URI (which usually is the URI used to retrieve the entity), and independent of each other.

-  {{RFC8288}} Section B.2 describes that the anchor is immaterial to the resolution of the target reference.
+  When, in an {{RFC8288}} Link header, the anchor attribute is absent, the link's context is the URI of the selected representation (and usually equal to the base URI).

-  RFC6690, in the same section, also states that absent anchors set the context of the link to the target's URI with its path stripped off, while according to
-  {{RFC8288}} Section 3.2, the context is the resource's base URI.

-  The rules introduced in {{limitedlinkformat}} ensure that an RD does not need to deal with those differences when processing input data.
-  Lookup results are required to be absolute references for the same reason.
+  In {{RFC6690}} links, if the anchor attribute is absent, the default value is the Origin of
+  (for all relevant cases: the URI reference `/` resolved against) the link's target.

 * There is no percent encoding in link-format documents.